 Toggle: English / Spanish

-Pituitary infarction is most commonly caused by bleeding due to a noncancerous tumor of the pituitary.
-When this bleeding occurs in a woman during or right after childbirth, it is called Sheehan syndrome.
+When pituitary bleeding occurs in a woman during or right after childbirth, it is called Sheehan syndrome.
 This is a very rare condition.

 Risk factors for pituitary apoplexy in non-pregnant people without a tumor include:

 Less commonly, pituitary dysfunction may appear more slowly.
 In Sheehan syndrome, for example, the first symptom may be a failure to produce milk caused by a lack of the hormone prolactin.